janhq/jan/README.md

 > ⚠️ **Jan is currently in Development**: Expect breaking changes and bugs!

-Jan helps you run Local AI on your computer, with 1-click installs for the latest models.
+Jan lets you run AI on your own hardware, and with 1-click installs for the latest models.
 Easy-to-use yet powerful, with helpful tools to monitor and manage software-hardware performance.

 Jan runs on a wide variety of hardware.
 We run on consumer-grade GPUs and Mac Minis, as well as datacenter-grade DGX H100 clusters.